website-hub-code/agentzero/README.md

 LLM_API_KEY=
 LLM_MODEL=llama3.1:8b

-Provider API keys can also be supplied through the application configuration for the current session.
+Provider credentials may also be configured through the application.

-Do not commit real API keys to source control.
+Do not commit API keys or other secrets to the repository.

-Demo Flow

-A useful demo sequence is:

-1. Open Live Agent
-2. Give the agent a legitimate task
-3. Show the proposed tool call
-4. Show AGENTZERO evaluating it
-5. Open the risk breakdown
-6. Run an Attack Lab scenario
-7. Show BLOCK or REVIEW
-8. Open the event explanation
-9. Demonstrate human approval
-10. Show the resulting audit event

-The most important concept to demonstrate is the boundary:

-AI Agent
-   ↓
-AGENTZERO
-   ↓
-Security Decision
-   ↓
-Execution
-Security Design Principles

-AGENTZERO follows these principles:

-Independence

-The security layer should remain independent from the model proposing an action.

-Runtime Awareness

-Security decisions should use actual execution context and runtime facts whenever possible.
+Development Philosophy

+AGENTZERO is built around several principles.

+Independent security boundary

+The agent proposes actions; AGENTZERO enforces them.

+Runtime-aware decisions

+The engine should use what is actually true at execution time rather than blindly trusting model-generated claims.

-Deterministic Enforcement
+Deterministic enforcement

-The final authorization decision should be derived from explicit security logic and policies rather than simply trusting an AI model's judgment.
+The final authorization decision should come from explicit risk and policy logic.

 Explainability

-Every event should answer:
+Every security event should answer:

 What happened?
 Why was it detected?
 What evidence supports it?
-How did each category contribute?
+How much did each factor contribute?
 Which policy matched?
-Why was it allowed, reviewed, or blocked?
+Why was the action allowed, reviewed, or blocked?
-Least Authority
+Least authority

-Agents should not receive more capability than required for the task.
+Agents should have only the capabilities required for the task.

-Human Control
+Human control

-Consequential actions can be paused for explicit human approval.
+Consequential actions can be paused for human approval.

 Current Status

-AGENTZERO is currently a functional prototype demonstrating a runtime security architecture for autonomous AI agents.
+AGENTZERO is a functional prototype of a runtime security architecture for autonomous AI agents.

-The prototype focuses on:
+The current prototype demonstrates:

-Runtime action evaluation
+Runtime tool-call evaluation
+Intent verification
+Sensitive-data awareness
+Prompt-injection detection
+Destination risk
+Trust-boundary analysis
-Explainable risk
+Structured risk scoring
 Policy enforcement
+ALLOW / REVIEW / BLOCK decisions
 Human approval
-Prompt-injection defense
-Sensitive-data awareness
-Destination and trust-boundary analysis
+Explainable security events
-Attack scenarios
+Attack Lab scenarios
-Independent agent/security models
+Independent agent and analyzer models
-Auditable event history
+Event history and auditing

-The current tool implementations include simulated side effects for safe demonstration purposes.
+Some tool side effects in the demonstration environment are intentionally simulated for safe testing.

 Roadmap

-Future directions include:
+Future work includes:

 Native integrations with major agent frameworks
 Real DLP and data-classification engines